Have you ever been charged a cancellation fee from Lyft?

 You will be charged a cancellation fee in these situations

-According to the Lyft cancellation policy, you may be charged a fee if you cancel:
+According to the Lyft cancellation policy, you may be charged a cancel fee in these scenarios:

-- When the driver is on-time to arrive within 5 minutes of the estimated arrival time
+- If you cancel more than 30 seconds after a driver accepts your request and the driver is on time to arrive within 5 minutes of the estimated arrival time

-- More than 3 times in 15 minutes
+- If you cancel more than 3 rides within 15 minutes

 Fee for cancelling your ride after the cancellation window has passed

-After a driver accepts your ride request, there is only a short period of time to cancel the ride without being charged a fee.
+After a driver accepts your ride request, you only have 30 seconds to cancel the ride without penalty.
+After 30 seconds, you are subject to a cancel fee.

 No-show fee: When your driver arrives at your location and it takes you longer than ~5 minutes to reach the car

-A driver can cancel your ride if they arrive at the pickup location and wait longer than the allotted wait time for the ride type, usually five minutes or longer.
+A driver can cancel your ride and charge you a no-show fee if they arrive at the pickup location and wait longer than the allotted wait time for the ride type, usually around five minutes.
+Premium ride types like Lux and Lux Black offer longer wait time, around 10 minutes.

 Your driver must also attempt to contact you at least once before they can cancel and collect the no-show fee.